Pip Ahoy!

 Pip Ahoy! is a British children's animated television series aimed at preschoolers following the adventures of a puppy named Pip and his best friend, a kitten named Alba, who live in Salty Cove.
 The series originally aired on Milkshake! on 1 July 2014.
 Cartoon Network UK's sister pre-school channel Cartoonito premiered Pip Ahoy! on 2 March 2015.
 The first two series were originally shown on Channel 5's Milkshake!.
-A third series began airing on ITVBe's pre-school block LittleBe in 3 September 2018.
+A third series began airing on ITVBe's pre-school block LittleBe on 3 September 2018.
 Animation created by Charles Ward.